 You will receive COBRA materials approximately two weeks after the date they are notified of the qualifying event.
 These materials will describe the enrollment instructions and time frames for making your elections.
 You will have a period of 60 days from the date of your qualifying event to elect COBRA coverage.
-Important Note: You must make an election at the time COBRA coverage is offered-it is not automatically provided.
+Important Notes: You must make an election at the time COBRA coverage is offered-it is not automatically provided.
+Also, if you elect COBRA your coverage will stay with the carrier and current option you were with when you were active (Aetna or Cigna, Option 1 or Option 2); this also applies to Dental coverage.
+If you are still enrolled in COBRA during Annual Enrollment you will be able to change carriers then.